dumith-eranga/talks/tdd-why-bother/content.md

 Consistency only comes if we understand why we are doing it.
 The why has to be emotional - not logical.

-# The right reasons to adopt TDD
+# The right reason to adopt TDD
+*fill*

+Scribe

+Double Entry

+STUPID --> SOLID

+Accountability / Feedback

+Speciality of scribes

 #  When not to go for TDD